maxlit/grepbible/README.md

 Wikipedia article on [Bible citations](https://en.wikipedia.org/wiki/Bible_citation)
 The raw text is taken from [Wordproject®](https://www.wordproject.org), and has undergone processing to fit the specific needs and format of this project.

+There's a serparate project for the web UI: [grepbible-server](https://github.com/maxlit/grepbible-server.git).
+Its demo is available at [langtools.io/gb](https://langtools.io/gb)

 ## Features

 - **Search Capabilities**: Look up individual verses, ranges of chapters, or specific passages across multiple translations.